Dasharo/docs/docs/variants/msi_z790/development.md

 ## Intro

-This document gather various notes and documentation useful for development of Dasharo compatible with the MSI PRO Z790-P platform.
+This document gathers various notes and documentation useful for development of Dasharo compatible with the MSI PRO Z790-P platform.

 ## Hardware connection